 Anyone can experience emotional, relationship, behavioural and mental health problems that can severely disrupt their functioning – including children and adolescents.
 When a child or young person is having such difficulties it can be hard for the whole family.
 If left unaddressed, these problems can escalate and become more severe with adulthood so early intervention is vital.
 Many children and adolescents find talking to somebody outside of the family helpful in dealing with these difficulties.
-Parents can also feel overwhelmed by the challenge of supporting their child at these times, and often benefit from support in thinking about these issues with a psychologist.
+Parents can also feel overwhelmed by the challenge of supporting their child at these times, and often benefit from support in thinking about these issues with a clinical psychologist.

 I place a high level of importance on the therapeutic relationship and provide a space which allows parents and young people to feel comfortable enough to explore their difficulties in a safe, supportive, confidential and trusting environment.
 I work as an integrative clinician, which means that I tailor my therapeutic approach to the needs of the families I am working with.
-Reflective of my broad training and experience I draw influence from a number of schools, including cognitive-behavioural techniques (CBT), person-centred counselling, narrative therapy, systemic and family therapy, mindfulness approaches, solution-focused therapy, positive psychology ideas and psychodynamic interpretations.
+Reflective of my broad training and experience I draw influence from a number of schools, including cognitive-behavioural techniques (CBT), Acceptance and Commitment Therapy (ACT), person-centred counselling, narrative therapy, systemic and family therapy, mindfulness approaches, solution-focused therapy, positive psychology ideas and psychodynamic interpretations.
 I also use a range of tools (e.g. questionnaires, workbooks, drawing, modelling, toys) in my work with children and young people.
 Depending on the family situation and presenting difficulties, I can offer individual sessions to children, adolescents and/or parents, as well as family interventions.

 Common themes in my work with parents include exploring difficult parent-child relationships, parental disagreement about parenting, improving parental confidence in understanding children’s behaviour and promoting positive parenting through helping parents to set appropriate limits and to develop effective behaviour management strategies for a wide range of issues (e.g. sleep problems, tantrums, fussy eating, aggressive behaviour, toilet-training, relationships with siblings and peers).